smartdevicelink/sdl_evolution/proposals/nnnn-video-streaming-capabilities.md

 SDL proxy should consider exposing the capabilities to SDL app.
 For example, a new property can be added in `SDLStreamingMediaManager` class in iOS SDL proxy.
 Also, SDL proxy should use the capability information to set up default values of video encoder's configuration.
 A SDL app can overwrite the configuration or can use the default values.

+## Potential Downsides

+This proposal introduces new parameters in `VideoStreamingCapability` struct and slightly increases its size.
+The data size is small enough and will not impact performance.
+Moreover, due to the nature of "System Capabilities Query" scheme, the change has impacts only on video streaming apps; non video-streaming apps will not issue `GetSystemCapability` request with `SystemCapabilityType = VIDEO_STREAMING` hence `VideoStreamingCapability` struct will not be used.

 ## Impact on existing code

 This proposal should not have impacts on existing code since it only adds some capability parameters in the structures.
 Of course, HMIs are encouraged to implement capturing these capabilities of the head units and filling in the structures with appropriate values.